-Professor, Political Science
+Director, SSRC; Program Chair, SES; Professor, Political Science

-Her book, Alliance Formation in Civil Wars, published by Cambridge University Press, was awarded the Luebbert Award for Best Book in Comparative Politics, the Lepgold Prize for Best Book in International Relations and the Distinguished Book Award of the Ethnicity, Nationalism, and Migration Section of the International Studies Association.
-Her research has also appeared in Science and in the American Political Science Review, among other journals.
+Her book, Alliance Formation in Civil Wars, published by Cambridge University Press, has received numerous awards, including the Luebbert Award for Best Book in Comparative Politics, the Lepgold Prize for Best Book in International Relations, and the Distinguished Book Award of the Ethnicity, Nationalism, and Migration Section of the International Studies Association.
+Her research has also appeared in many notable journals, among them Science, Review of Economic Studies, IEEE Transactions on Network Science and Engineering, and in the American Political Science Review.
 Prof. Christia has written opinion pieces for Foreign Affairs, The New York Times, The Washington Post, and The Boston Globe.
 She graduated magna cum laude with a joint BA in economics-operations research and a master’s in international affairs from Columbia University.